 Though both fission yeast centromeres and the repeat-based centromeres of most plants and animals are called “regional”, they differ dramatically in structure, organization, and size.
 In plants and animals centromeric DNA is typically comprised of megabases of ‘satellite’ repeats, on which alternating arrays of H3 and cenH3 nucleosomes assemble.
 The highly repetitive nature of these sequences has been an obstacle to assembling centromeric sequences and mapping cenH3 nucleosomes.
 To circumvent this difficulty, we used a “bottom-up” approach to understand the organization of human centromeres.
 Using high-resolution native ChIP Seq with 100 x 100 paired-end reads to obtain functional centromeric sequences, we clustered sequence data to find the most abundant sequences that assemble cenH3 and therefore represent the functional centromere15.
 We found that the sequences were dominated by two distantly related families of alpha satellite dimers of 340 and 342 bp that comprise longer arrays on at least 20 of the 23 human chromosomes.
 The two halves of the dimers are separated by a CENP-B box, the 17 bp recognition sequence for binding the CENP-B protein, and cenH3 (CENP-A) nucleosomes are precisely positioned on a 100 bp sequence in each monomer, with a 60 bp linker containing the CENP-B box between them.
 CENP-C ChIP is nearly identical, producing the same set of dimers and protecting the same 100 bp positions from MNase with added protection of the CENP-B box.
 The precisely positioned 100 bp particles suggest a single wrap of DNA as in budding yeast hemisomes.
 On more divergent alpha satellite, positioning rapidly becomes less precise and other sizes of protected particles emerge, such as a ~130 bp particle that may be consistent with octasomes.
 The cenH3 occupancy of the most homogeneous, youngest dimers supports a model of tandem repeat evolution by unequal crossover, with progressively more divergent monomers in the sequences at the centromere edges, including the higher order repeats (HORs) that have been mapped at the edges of human centromeres.

-In contrast to what we observed in fission yeast centromeres, we found no enrichment of CENP-T over alpha satellite using our standard native ChIP protocol, but under low MNase conditions we observed modest enrichment, suggesting that CENP-T localization is unusually sensitive to MNase16.
+In contrast to what we observed in fission yeast centromeres, Jitendra Thakur found no enrichment of CENP-T over alpha satellite using our standard native ChIP protocol, but under low MNase conditions we observed modest enrichment, suggesting that CENP-T localization is unusually sensitive to MNase16.
 Using MNase cross-linking ChIP, which is expected to link kinetochore components together, we obtained robust enrichment of CENP-T on alpha satellite, confirming that CENP-T was being lost in during chromatin preparation in native ChIP.
 Extremely similar size distributions of X-ChIP-seq fragments from CENP-A, -C, and -T mapped onto the same alpha satellite sequences suggested that all three are present in the same large complex on dimeric alpha satellite.
-To verify this, we expressed CENP-A –FLAG and performed sequential ChIP on anti-FLAG precipitated DNA fragments with antibodies to CENP-A, -B, -C, and –T, and found all to be enriched over anti-GFP and input controls, indicating these proteins are found in the same complex.
+To verify this, we expressed CENP-A –FLAG and performed sequential ChIP on anti-FLAG precipitated DNA fragments with antibodies to CENP-A, -B, -C, and –T, and found all to be enriched over anti-GFP and input controls, indicating these proteins are found in the same complex, the Constitutive Centromere-Associated Complex (CCAN).
 X-ChIP profiles for CENP-A, -C, and -T on homogenous dimeric alpha satellite all gave the same profile of a single complex encompassing the positions of the 100 bp CENP-A/C particles as well as the 60 bp linker containing the CENP-B box observed in N-ChIP, suggesting CENP-T fills in the linker region between CENP-A nucleosomes.
 This is consistent with the co-localization of CENP-A, -C, and –T observed in fission yeast13 and clarifies how CENP-C and CENP-T can interact genetically17, in contrast to models in which CENP-T interacts with H314.

 In some plants and animals, the entire chromosome appears to act as a centromere.
 Previous work showed that in nematodes cenH3 (hcp3) could be found throughout the chromosome, but the exact sites and organization of cenH3 nucleosomes were unknown.
-Former postdoc Florian Steiner, now at the University of Geneva, used high resolution native ChIP to find ~700 sites in the genome of the nematode Caenorhabditis elegans that had high occupancy for cenH319.
+Former postdoc Florian Steiner, now at the University of Geneva, used high resolution native ChIP to find ~700 sites in the genome of the nematode Caenorhabditis elegans that had high occupancy for cenH325.
 The same sites were enriched in CENP-C ChIP.
 The cenH3 nucleosomes protect ~100 bp of DNA from MNase, similar to what has been observed in humans, rice, and budding yeast.
 The high occupancy sites each have a single cenH3 nucleosome flanked by well-positioned H3 nucleosomes, similar to the point centromeres of budding yeast, leading to a view of holocentromeres as dispersed point centromeres.
 These point centromeres share a consensus DNA motif, which is extremely similar to the consensus for transcription factor hotspots, sites where multiple transcription factors bind.
 In non-dividing cells, cenH3 is undetectable, but the centromeric sites become occupied by transcription factors.

 Holocentromeres have evolved in other plants and animals, and are common in insects, where they have arisen independently at least four times.
-Postdoc Anna Drinnenberg, co-mentored by Harmit Malik and now at the Curie Institute, discovered that insect holocentromeres are completely different than nematode holocentromeres, and indeed from all other centromeres, since they lack cenH3 and CENP-C, though they retain outer kinetochore components and some inner kinetochore components20.
+Postdoc Anna Drinnenberg, co-mentored by Harmit Malik and now at the Curie Institute, discovered that insect holocentromeres are completely different than nematode holocentromeres, and indeed from all other centromeres, since they lack cenH3 and CENP-C, though they retain outer kinetochore components and some inner kinetochore components26.
 Surprisingly, even though the four clades of insects that have holocentromeres diverged from monocentric insects separately at times more than 100 million years apart, all four lineages have lost cenH3, suggesting some ancient change in the insect kinetochore that tolerates and perhaps facilitates loss of cenH3 and transition to holocentromeres.

 We continue to be intrigued by the diversity and evolution of centromeres and pericentric regions, and our application of powerful epigenomic tools described here should allow us to gain insights into what has long been considered an intractable problem.